ethinethin/MapGame/README.md

 - ESC: quit game
 - Arrow keys and WASD: move around
 - M: show world map
+- R: pickup item
+- T: throw item
+- F: swap item in inventory
+- I: toggle inventory on/off
+- Q and E: move cursor in quickbar/inventory

+Mouse controls:

+- Click on nearby item: pickup item
+- Click in inventory: move cursor in quickbar/inventory
+- Drag and drop in inventory/quickbar: swap item in inventory
+- Drag and drop on map: throw item

 That's all there is so far!